Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 Prospectives#

-- How VLM can more effectively utilize image information without neglecting images and focusing solely on text.
+- How VLM can more effectively utilize image information without neglecting the image and focusing solely on text.

 - VLM + RL, enhancing the reasoning ability regarding information in images to complete visual reasoning tasks and its interpretability.